 Fieldside, Crowle, near Scunthorpe, Lincolnshire DN17

-The mid-19th century saw the industrial development of the old market town of Crowle and its rural hinterland, and the influx of a large number of Irish labourers, whose nearest Mass centre was then at Howden.
-In Italian immigrant called Girolamo Vaccari, who anglicised his name as James Walker and who was foreman of the local gasworks, approached Thomas Arthur Young of Kingerby Hall, near Market Rasen for help with establishing a mission and building a church.
+The mid-nineteenth century saw the industrial development of the old market town of Crowle and its rural hinterland, and the influx of a large number of Irish labourers, whose nearest Mass centre was then at Gainsborough.
+An Italian immigrant named Girolamo Vaccari, who anglicised his name as James Walker and who was foreman of the local gasworks, approached Thomas Arthur Young of Kingerby Hall, near Market Rasen for help with establishing a mission and building a church.
 Young was from an old Catholic family and was a great supporter of Catholic church building projects in North Lincolnshire.
 The Diocese did not feel able to support a new parish in this remote location, with a scattered Catholic population, and instead Young invited the Canons Regular of Premontre (Premonstratensians or Norbertines), based in Antwerp, to establish a community at Crowle and run the mission.
 This was the first Premonstratensian house to be established in England since the Reformation.
-Designs for the church and priory house were commissioned from M.E.
-Hadfield & Son of Sheffield, one of several collaborations between these architects and Young, and the contractor was Mr George Sinclair.
+Designs for the church and priory house were commissioned from M. E. Hadfield & Son of Sheffield, one of several collaborations between these architects and Young, and the contractor was Mr George Sinclair.
 The foundation stone was laid on 7 July 1871 and the church (nave only) was solemnly opened on October 15 1872, with Mass said by the Abbot of Mount St Bernard’s.

-In 1874 a 28ft sanctuary and sacristy were added to the church at Young’s expense, presumably from designs by Hadfield & Son, and further rooms added to the house.
+In 1873 a new elementary school was built, and in 1874 a 28ft sanctuary and sacristy were added to the church at Young’s expense, presumably from designs by Hadfield & Son, and further rooms added to the house.

 In c1949 an oak framed belfry housing a new bell and a copper-covered spirelet was built on the ridge at the east end of the nave, from designs by Robert Godfrey, Surveyor and Clerk of Works at Lincoln Cathedral.

 The church and adjacent house (St Norbert’s Priory) are contiguous and were built at the same time.
 Both are built of red brick under tile roofs, with tumbled brickwork in the west gable and a sparing use of stone for the dressings in the church.
 The church is in a simplified Decorated style, with paired of triple windows with trefoil heads to the flank walls, and three-light windows with Geometric bar tracery at the ends; the house is also Gothic in its picturesque massing, but astylar in its detailing.
-Its original sash windows have been replaced in PVCu and its entrance porch enclosed.
+Its original sash windows have been replaced in uPVC and its entrance porch enclosed.
 Together the church and house comprise an L-shaped plan, enclosing an informal open quadrangle in front.
 The church consists of a long aisleless nave and (slightly later) long square-ended chancel.
 A copper-clad spirelet housing a single bell is placed on the central ridge at the east end of the nave; this is an addition of c1949.

 The church is entered via an open, gabled timber framed entrance porch giving off the south side of the western bay of the nave.
 The interior has painted brick walls and was evidently cheaply built, with the aim of subsequent embellishment.
 The roofs of the nave and chancel are arch braced and ceiled below the purlins.
 A chancel arch separates the nave and chancel.
-There is a good collection of furnishings of later 19th and 20th century date, upon which detailed information is at present lacking.
+There is a good collection of furnishings of later nineteenth and twentieth century date, upon which detailed information is at present lacking.
 Features of note include:

-• The high altar, with central raised aedicule for the monstrance, flanked by blank Gothic arcading with alabaster infill; a fine alabaster tabernacle with inlaid metal doors is placed upon a small plinth, but the mensa itself has been detached and brought forward as part of post- Vatican II reordering.
+• The high altar, with central raised aedicule for the monstrance, flanked by blank Gothic arcading with alabaster infill; a fine alabaster tabernacle with inlaid metal doors is placed upon a small plinth, but the mensa itself has been detached and brought forward as part of post-Vatican II reordering.
 This too has Gothic arcaded panels with alabaster infill.

 • Wall paintings (Christ in Majesty flanked by Angels) and lettering (Ave Rex) over the chancel arch; of uncertain date and authorship.
-They may be the work of the studio of Nathaniel Westlake, and can be compared to their early 20th century work at St Mary’s Grimsby (qv).
+They may be the work of the studio of Nathaniel Westlake, and can be compared to their early twentieth century work at St Mary’s Grimsby (qv).
 Photographs in the parish centenary history show additional painted panels on the chancel wall on either side of the east window, but if these survive they are now painted over.

 • A small font at the west end with richly carved foliated base, marble stem and octagonal bowl.